 Can I Just Blame This on Industry Trends?

 Sorry, but shrugging and saying "that's just how the industry is at the moment" isn't going to convince anyone.

 The best way to see just how well you're doing in turnover rates is to see how you fit within the wider industry.
 Then look at what action you can take to beat the industry benchmark.

 Retail, for example, has a reputation as a high-churn industry.
 This is because of:

-» Boom and bust cycles, and the pressure to get workers up and running ASAP, causing training, development and onboarding to be neglected.
+· Boom and bust cycles, and the pressure to get workers up and running ASAP, causing training, development and onboarding (you know, the things that improve retention) to be neglected.

 The tech industry, on the other hand, sees high turnover and massive challenges retaining talent.
 This is because of skills shortage, high demand and cashed up competitors ready to pay top dollar to poach your best people.

 The top talent in tech also tend to be highly ambitious, being "eager to jump on new opportunities... as employers and offers get more competitive."

 Meanwhile, project-based industries like media and entertainment may see staff come and go as projects start and end.

 Can Buying a Ping Pong Table Fix Things?